-Press the button in to make your front and rear turn signal lamps flash on and off.
+Press the button on the steering column in to make your front and rear turn signal lamps flash on and off.

 Your hazard warning flashers work no matter what position your key is in, and even if the key isn't in.